 April rains on the East End do not only fill swales.
-They also show which tree pits, driveway edges, and hedge corners still move water the wrong way after winter.
+They show which tree pits, driveway edges, and hedge corners still move water the wrong way after winter.
 In Water Mill, Bridgehampton, and Sag Harbor, a single clogged strip can leave bark wet for days while sunnier corners look dry.
-This walkthrough helps owners read those cues before leaves hide the story and before summer calendars steal your margin for fixes.
+Leaves are still thin enough to see grade, hardware at the flare, and where sheet flow crosses walks.
+This walkthrough helps you read those cues before foliage hides the ground and before summer calendars steal the margin for fixes.

 Start where pavement meets root flare

-Lift your eyes from the phone for ten minutes and walk every place tires compress soil within a few feet of a trunk.
-Look for lifted panels, gravel that washed into the lawn, and mulch pushed against bark by plows or blowers.
-If water sheets across walks into the same pit every storm, say so when you use contact so arborists can pair pruning or plant health ideas with simple grade notes.
+Walk every place tires compress soil within a few feet of a trunk.
+Look for lifted panels, gravel washed into lawn, and mulch pushed against bark by plows or blowers.
+Water that sheets across walks into the same pit every storm deserves a line in your contact message so arborists can pair pruning or plant health ideas with simple grade notes.
 Our soil and mulch guide still applies when you decide how wide rings should be after you fix flow.

 Hedges as accidental dams